 The CRM handles sections as locations (instances of E53 Place) within or on E18 Physical Stuff that are identified by E46 Section Definitions.
-Sections need not be discrete and separable components or parts of an object.
+Sections need not be discrete and separable

 This is part of a more developed path from E18 Physical Stuff through P58, E46 Section Definition, P87 is identified by (identifies) that allows a more precise definition of a location found on an object than the shortcut P59 has section (is located on or within).